 In 2007 Lee founded the Eclectix Dance Company, for which he creates all the music on electric flute.
 He conceives scenarios, choreographic concepts, and design for the lighting and costumes.
 The principal works that the company has performed are Lonely Woman: New Orleans After Katrina, Danse Nebulae, and Cerulean Narrows.

 Black Light is the 2011 CD of Lee's electric flute trio with Barry Wedgle on guitar and Eddie Hall on percussion.
 Featured track: Burnt Siena.

 2018 marks the 24th year accordionist William Schimmel has presented in concert duets composed and performed by Schimmel and McClure.

 As videographer Lee has created unique jazz and classical music videos combining recordings of his compositions with photomontages of landscapes and starscapes that interpret the nuances of the music.
 They can be seen on Lee's YouTube channel.

-Born in 1947, McClure uses his matrilineal name and is the son of the late Rev. Dr. Arnold B. Come, Presbyterian theologian, Kierkegaard scholar, author, professor, and president of the San Francisco Theological Seminary in San Anselmo, California.
-At age 11, Lee began playing the flute in Basil, Switzerland, during his father's sabbatical.
+Though he uses his matrilineal name, McClure is the son of the late Rev. Dr. Arnold B. Come, Presbyterian theologian, Kierkegaard scholar, author, professor, and president of the San Francisco Theological Seminary in San Anselmo, California.